dantonnoriega/dantonnoriega.me/index.md

   feature: banner_1900_300.jpg
 ---

 Saludos!
 My name is Danton Noriega-Goodwin.
-I'm a PhD student at Duke University's [Sanford School of Public Policy](http://sanford.duke.edu) and a Research Assistant at the [Durham Children's Data Center](http://childandfamilypolicy.duke.edu/project/durham-childrens-data-center/).
+I'm a Data Scientist at Apple working on modeling global iCloud infrastructure and services demand.

-I have a BS in Applied Math from the University of California-Irvine, an MS in Applied Statistics from California State University–Long Beach, and an MA in Economics from Georgetown.
-My research focus is in applied econometrics using large data sets to study incentives and food purchasing behavior.
-I'm interested in data science, taxes/subsidies, food/nutrition/health inequality, and computational methods.
-In the main chapter of my dissertation, I investigate the effectiveness of targeted fruit and vegetable subsidies as a policy for improving the health of SNAP beneficiaries.
-My advisors are [Dr. Matthew Harding](http://www.socsci.uci.edu/~harding1/) and [Anna Gassman-Pines](https://sanford.duke.edu/people/faculty/gassman-pines-anna).
+I earned my PhD in Public Policy (economics concentration) from [Duke University](http://sanford.duke.edu) in August 2019.
+The title of my dissertation is "*Doubled SNAP Dollars and Nudges: An Analysis of Two Pilot Programs Aimed at Increasing the Purchase of Healthy Foods*".
+I also have a BS in Applied Math from the University of California-Irvine, an MS in Applied Statistics from California State University–Long Beach, and an MA in Economics from Georgetown.

-When I'm not programming or doing research, I'm thinking about [ultimate](http://ultiworld.com/), training for [ultimate](http://skydmagazine.com/column/training-blog/), or playing [ultimate](https://www.youtube.com/watch?v=uq3pg0JcJSI) -- especially [beach ultimate](https://www.youtube.com/watch?v=vCCvjiTxhLY).
+When I'm not working or programming, I'm thinking about [ultimate](http://ultiworld.com/), training for [ultimate](http://skydmagazine.com/column/training-blog/), or playing [ultimate](https://www.youtube.com/watch?v=uq3pg0JcJSI) -- especially [beach ultimate](https://www.youtube.com/watch?v=vCCvjiTxhLY) and [goaltimate](https://www.youtube.com/watch?v=v1tqM--sCVk).

 <script>
   (function(i,s,o,g,r,a,m){i['GoogleAnalyticsObject']=r;i[r]=i[r]||function(){